Smile-SA/elasticsuite-for-retailer/README.md

 > Stores > Configuration > Elasticsuite > Elastic Suite for Retailer

-Navigation mode : Retailer/Drive
+Navigation mode: Retailer/Drive
-    * Drive mode : the customer will only see the catalog of the chosen retailer in Front Office.
+    * Drive mode: the customer will only see the catalog of the chosen retailer in Front Office.
-    * Retail mode : the customer will browse the Web catalog by default.
+    * Retail mode: the customer will browse the Web catalog by default.
-Display offers on product page : Yes/No (When enabled, offers of all stores will be displayed on product page.)
+Display offers on product page: Yes/No (When enabled, offers of all stores will be displayed on product page.)

 ## What is ElasticSuite for Retailers ?